thomas051083/psd-psw/_pswlf-2020/0c-jobspecific.md

 third_nav_title: All Workouts
 ---
 ### <font color="orangered"><b>Job Specific Skills</b></font>
-"Workouts" are available for officers in the following job families.
-Each "Workout" is intended to support development of a skill you need to thrive at work, as well as life skills that will help you manage career and life transitions.
+Workouts are available for officers in the following job families.
+Each ‘exercise’ is curated to help you stay in tip-top shape to cope with rapid changes in your work and workplace requirements.

 <div class="row">
     <div class="col is-3">